 F8—Ocean calm, ice floating on the surface, three men swimming to shore.

 I am happy to say it didn’t happen that way.
 We did meet the wave just as it was curling, and did start to climb its vertical face.
 But halfway up inertia took over, driving our hull through that steep wall of water.
-Punching out the backside, the jangada’s flat bottom slapped the surface like a breached whale crashing down.
+Punching out the backside the jangada hit the surface like a breached whale slapping down.
 A curtain of seawater sprayed forward and the deck shuddered under our feet.
-Just then the wave broke behind us with such a boom and a roar, I was certain we’d be clawed back to a grisly end.
+Just then the wave broke right behind us with such a boom and a roar, I was certain we’d get clawed back to a grisly end.
 There was some sucking, a brief tugging at our ankles, but then we were free and sailing forward, nothing ahead but open water.

 Next chapter: Set and Drift